 This recipe is really just a mixture of oil, wax, and colorant.
 Feel free to customize the ingredients using things you can easily find or already have on hand.
 Here are some different options to get you started:

-- Oil—Any lip-safe oil will work in this recipe.
+- Oils — Any lip-safe oil will work in this recipe.
 In place of jojoba or castor oil, you can use sweet almond, apricot kernel, grapeseed or olive oil.

-- Wax—If you’re vegan and would prefer not to use beeswax, simply replace it with an extra .2 ounces of candelilla wax.
+- Waxes — If you’re vegan and would prefer not to use beeswax, simply replace it with an extra .2 ounces of candelilla wax.
 Same goes if you would prefer to skip the candelilla wax and just use beeswax instead.

 To make custom lip liner colors, I combined several different iron oxide pigments to make my own shades.
 A starter pack like this one with 8 colors makes experimenting easy.